TehShrike/sheetsy/readme.md

 Your browser bundler will need to respect the `browser` field in `package.json`.
 Given that, all you need to do is `import sheetsy from 'sheetsy'` or `const sheetsy = require('sheetsy')`.

-# Private sheets support

-I'm open to the feature, but don't have need of it yet myself.

-If you find yourself needing private sheets, open an issue with full details about your use case, and/or a pull request with tests.

 # License

 [WTFPL](http://wtfpl2.com)